A Short History and Production Statistics of the Corn Sweeteners Industry for Railfans

 High fructose corn syrup (HFCS) was developed in the 1950s.
 Quotas and tariffs imposed on imported sugar in the late 1970s prompted food manufacturers to shift to corn sweeteners..
 Coca Cola and Pepsi both switched from sugar to high fructose corn syrup in the 1980s.

-The high fructose corn syrup industry is dominated by five companies, Archer Daniels Midland Company Tate and Lyle, Cargill, Corn Products Company International (CPC), and American Maize.
-ADM had 32 percent market share in 1994 followed by Tate & Lyle with 23 percent, Cargill with 19 percent and CPC and American maize had 9 percent, respectively.
+The high fructose corn syrup industry is dominated by five companies, Archer Daniels Midland Company, Tate and Lyle, Cargill, Corn Products Company International (CPC), and American Maize.
+ADM had 32 percent market share in 1994 followed by Tate & Lyle with 23 percent, Cargill with 19 percent and CPC and American Maize had 9 percent each.

 Archer Daniels Midland Company